 Healthy Foods Starts with Healthy Cookware (Specially, Non Toxic Baking Pan Options)

 Without a doubt, I am a firm believer that healthy food starts with healthy cookware.
-For the most part it is not really all that hard to find non-toxic pots and pans if you know what to look for (my favorite “green” cookware happens to be Xtrema 100% Ceramic Cookware.
+It is not really all that hard to find non-toxic pots and pans if you know what to look for.
+My favorite “green” cookware happens to be Xtrema 100% Ceramic Cookware.

 How to Select a Non-Toxic Baking Pan

 Ok, here’s the deal.
 The absolute greenest baking pan would be a stoneware cookie sheet.
 We trust Pampered Chef and their incredible line of unglazed stoneware.
 The best part – they are 100% unglazed, stoneware and completely non-toxic.
 Oh, and made in the USA.